BiancaFRC/BiancaFRC/README.md

-👋 Hi, I’m @BiancaFRC
+👋 Hi, I’m @BiancaFRC<br>
-👀 I’m interested in design, music, and coding.
+👀 I’m interested in design, music, and coding.<br>
-🌱 I’m currently learning more about user support, front-end development and design.
+🌱 I’m currently learning more about user support, front-end development and design.<br>
-💞️ I’m looking to collaborate on open-source projects and tech innovation.
+💞️ I’m looking to collaborate on open-source projects and tech innovation.<br>
-📫 How to reach me: Email me at biancafrdoc@gmail.com or connect on LinkedIn.
+📫 How to reach me: Email me at biancafrdoc@gmail.com or connect on LinkedIn.<br>
-⚡ Fun fact: I love combining my passion for design with coding to create seamless, interactive experiences!
+⚡ Fun fact: I love combining my passion for design with coding to create seamless, interactive experiences!<br>

 <!---
 BiancaFRC/BiancaFRC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.